undergroundwires/CEH-in-bullet-points/chapters/11-firewalls-ids-and-honeypots/evading-ids.md

 #### Unicode encoding attack

 - Also known as **UTF-8 encoding**
-- Presenting information in an unusal way to confuse the signature-based IDS
+- Presenting information in an unusual way to confuse the signature-based IDS
 - 📝 A very common way to evade IDS
 - E.g. instead of `http://vulneapplication/../../appusers.txt` using `http://vulneapplication/%C0AE%C0AE%C0AF%C0AE%C0AE%C0AFappusers.txt`